Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 #### Override bootstrapper variant

-Depending on your application type (i.e. the value of the `<OutputType>` project property), the build process will generate either a CLI-based or a GUI-based bootstrapper.
+Depending on your application type (i.e., the value of the `<OutputType>` project property), the build process will generate either a CLI-based or a GUI-based bootstrapper.
 You can override the default behavior and specify the preferred variant explicitly using the `<BootstrapperVariant>` project property:

 ```xml